Central Alberta meat processors get funding - Red Deer Advocate

-Central Alberta meat processors are getting financial help from the Alberta government to improve their operations.
+The Alberta and federal governments have carved off $2 million to help Central Alberta meat processors boost their businesses.

-The federal and provincial governments are providing $2 million in grants that can be used by food processors to upgrade equipment, expand capacity and improve efficiency.
+A total of $2 million in grants can be shared among food processors to upgrade equipment, expand capacity and improve efficiency.

 “Alberta’s food processing sector is a significant pillar of our agriculture industry and a major employer across the province,” says Alberta Agriculture and Forestry Minister Oneil Carlier in a statement on Tuesday.
 “Supporting companies as they improve their operations helps contribute to their long-term success, strengthens the agriculture sector as a whole and further diversifies Alberta’s economy.”

-Federal Agriculture and Agri-Food Canada Minister Lawrence MacAulay called Alberta’s food processing sector a “significant pillar of our agriculture industry and a major employer across the province.
+Among the companies to share in the funding through the Growing Forward 2 program are OlymelSEC/LP, Innisfail’s SunGold Specialty Meats Ltd., Innisfail’s new Leaf Essentials, Trochu Meat Processors Ltd., owned by Sunterra Meats Ltd.; and Camrose’s Tiras Dairies Ltd.

-“Supporting companies as they improve their operations helps contribute to their long-term success, strengthens the agriculture sector as a whole and further diversifies Alberta’s economy.”
+Sunterra Meats president Ray Price said they hope to get about $200,000 through the grants, which will go towards a $1.4-million upgrade.

-Among the companies to share in the funding through the Growing Forward 2 program are OlymelSEC/LP, Innisfail’s SunGold Specialty Meats Ltd., Innisfail’s new Leaf Essentials, Trochu Meat Processors Ltd. and Camrose’s Tiras Dairies Ltd.
+“We want to expand our process so we can access markets in China and Europe,” said Price.
+“We’re putting in some equipment our customers requested.”

 By the time the Growing Forward program ends next March about $406 million will have been invested in Alberta’s agriculture sector.